 The greatest challenge facing socialist organizations is learning how not to split.
 A veteran socialist told me that in the 1970s.
 If we had learned this lesson, the socialist left would be much, much larger today.
 But we have not learned it, and we remain relatively tiny.
 Since our primary goal is to grow, we need to examine what are we doing wrong, and what we must do differently.

 The following is a contribution to preventing unproductive conflict that compels comrades to leave socialist organizations.
 It does not apply to productive conflict that clarifies differences and moves things forward.
 And it does not apply to disputes with opportunists whose primary aim is to get their way.

 Long-standing socialists give different reasons for leaving their organization, contributing to the belief that such losses are an individual problem.
 However, too many have left for this to be an individual problem.
 It is a pattern.
-And if we want to change it, and change it we must, we need a more useful explanation.
+And if we want to change it we need a more useful explanation.